Nintendo Switch: Lifetime units shipped

-Nintendo's president, Shuntaro Furukawa, said in the company's Q4 fiscal earnings report, ending December 21, 2019, that about 30% of the sales of the Switch Lite were from existing owners of the full-size Switch console, making the Lite a backup console for them.
-Furukawa also said that, for those purchasing their first Switch console, there was a higher percentage of female consumers that purchased the Lite compared to the full-size Switch console, and that Nintendo would increase production of the Lite for that market.
+In the company's Q4 fiscal earnings report ending on December 21, 2019, Nintendo's president, Shuntaro Furukawa, said that about 30% of the sales of the Switch Lite were from existing owners of the full-size Switch console, making the Lite a backup console for them.
+Furukawa said for those purchasing their first Switch console, a higher percentage of female consumers purchased the Lite compared to the full-size Switch console and Nintendo would increase production of the Lite for that market.

 Software sales

-As of March 2025, total software sales for the Switch reached just under 1.4 billion.
+As of December 2025, total software sales for the Switch reached just over 1.5 billion.
 According to Nintendo of America's Doug Bowser, the Switch has had an attach rate (games purchased per unit) of over 8 over its first four years.
-Top sellers for the platform as of March 31, 2025, include:
+Top sellers for the platform as of September 30, 2025, include: